Pantheon

 The Pantheon, Rome: Built in 125 AD, Still Standing

 The Pantheon is the best-preserved ancient building in the world.
-It was originally built as a temple to all the gods of Rome around 125 AD under Hadrian, converted to a Christian church in 609 AD, and has been in continuous use since.
-That uninterrupted occupancy is why it survived while most of antiquity crumbled.
+Originally built as a temple to all the gods of Rome around 125 AD under Hadrian, it was converted to a Christian church in 609 AD and has been in continuous use ever since.
+That uninterrupted occupancy is the reason it survived while most of antiquity crumbled: a building in constant use gets repaired, not abandoned.

-The building’s key engineering achievement is the dome.
-At 43.3 metres in diameter, it was the largest concrete dome in the world until the Florence Duomo was completed in 1436 — 1,300 years later.
-The oculus at the dome’s summit (9 metres across) is the only source of natural light inside.
-It’s open to the sky, so when it rains, the floor gets wet; a slight convex curve in the marble drains water toward hidden channels.
+The building’s engineering achievement is the dome.
+At 43.3 metres in diameter, it was the largest concrete dome in the world until Brunelleschi completed the Florence Duomo in 1436, more than 1,300 years later.
+The oculus at the dome’s summit (9 metres across) is the only source of natural light inside and is open to the sky: when it rains, the floor gets wet.
+A slight convex curve in the marble floor drains water toward hidden channels.
+This is how seriously the builders took the rain.

 What to Expect Inside

 The interior is a single circular room.
-The visual impact on first entry — the dome above, the ring of niches around the walls, the quality of light from the oculus — tends to produce a moment of genuine stillness in people who weren’t expecting it.
+The visual impact on first entry, the dome above, the ring of niches around the walls, the quality of light from the oculus, tends to produce a moment of genuine stillness in people who weren’t expecting it.
+This is not an exaggeration; it happens reliably.

-The tombs of Raphael (in the third chapel on the left) and the kings Vittorio Emanuele II and Umberto I are here.
+The tombs of Raphael (third chapel on the left) and the kings Vittorio Emanuele II and Umberto I are here.
 The inscription on Raphael’s tomb reads: “Here lies Raphael, by whom Nature feared to be outdone while he lived, and when he died, feared that she herself would die.”
+This was written by Cardinal Pietro Bembo in the 16th century.
+It’s one of the better epitaphs in any language.

 The Piazza della Rotonda